 Out of the 552 princely states situated within India, 549 joined India and the remaining 3 refused to join India.
 However, they also integrated later.
 The Constitution of India was adopted on 26 November 1949 and it was implemented on 26 January 1950.
 The boundaries of the states of India are reorganized on a linguistic basis by the States Reorganisation Act, 1956.

 Check out the recent updates on UT’s as of July 2020.

-Since 26th January 2020, India has 8 union territories.
-The U.T Daman and Diu, Dadra and Nagar Haveli have become a single union territory.
+Since 26th January 2020, India has had 8 union territories.
+The U.T Daman and Diu, Dadra, and Nagar Haveli have become a single union territory.

 - On August 5, the central government had also announced the abrogation of the special status given to Jammu and Kashmir under Article 370 and its division into two Union Territories i.e. UTs of Jammu and Kashmir, and Ladakh.

 With the merger of Daman and Diu, and Dadra and Nagar Haveli, the number of UT’s have come down to eight.

 States and Capitals of India: Articles in the Constitution